Diego Sevillano

-Diego Nahuel Sevillano (born February 24, 1991, in Mendoza, Argentina) is an Argentine footballer currently playing for Club Ciudad de Bolívar.
+Diego Nahuel Sevillano (born February 24, 1991, in Mendoza, Argentina) is an Argentine footballer currently playing for F.A.D.E.P in the Liga Mendocina de Fútbol of Argentina.

 Career

 Club career

 In August 2019 it was confirmed, that Sevillano had moved to FADEP (Fundación Amigos por el Deporte).
 In February 2022, he moved to Club Ciudad de Bolívar.

+By the end of 2024, he returned to F.A.D.E.P where he is still playing.